Organization Tips to Make Your Pottery Studio Shine

 • Are you serious about this, and do you want to work on a personal deep level?

-• Have you moved past the average studio and want to really make your own stuff?
+• Have you moved past the average studio and want to make your stuff?

 If you feel like you’re serious about it, sometimes, buying the higher-end stuff will save you money, especially when it comes to a kiln.
-If you’re starting out and your intent is to be a beginner with it for a while, and it’ll be slow-going motion, you’ll want to probably opt for the beginner stuff.
+If you’re starting and you intend to be a beginner with it for a while, and it’ll be slow-going motion, you’ll want to probably opt for the beginner stuff.

 • Hand building